RoganDawes/P4wnP1_aloa/README.md

 - The webclient could be reached over all three connections on port 8000 via HTTP

 *Note:
 Deploying a HTTPS connection is currently not in scope of the project.
-So please keep this in mind, if you use the webclient with sensitive data (like WiFi credentials).
+So please keep this in mind, if you handle sensitive data, like WiFi credentials, in the webclient.
 The whole project isn't built with security in mind (and it is unlikely that this will ever get a requirement).
-So keep in mind to deploy appropriate measures (f.e. restricting access to webclient with iptables, if the Access Point is configured with Open Authentication; don't keep Bluetooth Discoverability and Connectability enabled without PIN protection etc. etc.)*
+So please deploy appropriate measures (f.e. restricting access to webclient with iptables, if the Access Point is configured with Open Authentication; don't keep Bluetooth Discoverability and Connectability enabled without PIN protection etc. etc.)*

 At this point I assume:
 1) You have attached P4wnP1 to some target host via USB (the innermost of the Raspberry's micro USB ports is the one to use)
-2) The USB host has an application running, which is able to receive the keystrokes and has keyboard input focus (f.e. a text editor)
+2) The USB host runs an application, which is able to receive the keystrokes and has the current keyboard input focus (f.e. a text editor)
-3) You are remotely connected to P4wnP1 via SSH (the best way should be WiFi), preferably not from the same host which has the USB connection attached
+3) You are remotely connected to P4wnP1 via SSH (the best way is WiFi), preferably the SSH connection is running from a different host, then the the one which has P4wnP1 A.L.O.A. attached over USB

 In order to run the CLI client from the SSH session, issue the following command:
 ```